BiggerPockets/patterns/_patterns/use-feature-repo-for-feature-access-checks.md

 ## Context

-* We had lots of code inside controllers and views checking for methods like `#has_premium_benefits?` on user
+* Lots of code inside controllers and views that make specific queries like `#has_paid_subscription?` to user
 * This code is really checking if the user has access to a feature

 ## Problem